 Mainstream Ideas Overturned

 It was during an analysis of these boundaries that Jay Melosh and Brandon Johnson (both from Purdue University) found some new clues that may revise out ideas behind the LHBP.
 In an April 25, 2012 issue of Science, they found that based on the size of other boundary layers, the LHBP likely caused the 1.85 billion-year boundary layer.
 They determined this by comparing the sphericules and noted that those from this layer resulted from massive impacts.
 This places the LHBP way later than previously thought (Ibid).

 But it gets even better, folks.
 A separate study by William Bottke (from the Southwest Research institute in Boulder, Colorado) looked into why the LHBP was so long in the first place.
 When looking at the likely impactors, they seem to originate from a zone in the inner asteroid belt which no longer exists.
 According to the Nice Model, this is because an orbital shift between Uranus and Neptune caused objects to be thrown about.
-Using this model, it not only caused outer solar system objects to be thrown in but also inner ones as well, accounting for the missing impactors and also giving the LHBP a longer timeframe (Kruesi “A Longer,” Kruesi “When” 33, Choi).
+Using this model, it not only caused outer solar system objects to be thrown in but also inner ones as well, accounting for the missing impactors and also giving the LHBP a longer timeframe than is commonly accepted (Kruesi “A Longer,” Kruesi “When” 33, Choi).